James Brew, AIA, FCSI, LEED AP

 Why Specify Green Advantage?

 Because it takes a construction team with the latest, cutting edge knowledge and skills to deliver a truly high performance green building.
-Only Green Advantage certification can ensure that workers across trades have proven competencies in the means, methods, materials, and best practices to successfully deliver your next green building project.
+The Green Advantage Certified Professional and the Green Advantage Certified Associate credentials, are the only ANSI accredited certifications that are applicable across trades, regardless of the green building rating system, standard or code being pursued.
+These certifications ensure that workers across trades have proven competencies in the means, methods, materials, and best practices to successfully deliver your next green building project.

 Require Green Advantage* (Specifications Guide) in your bidding documents and specifications, and:

 - Achieve your green building commissioning and performance requirements

 - Meet environmental, health, budgetary and productivity goals